waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Ilex Forest Farfetch'd:** Chase the Farfetch'd sprite by blocking its path to make it turn.
 Corner it to return it to its owner.
 *   **Goldenrod Gym:** A maze with trainers that appear and disappear.
 The path is a spiral shape resembling a Clefairy.
 *   **Ecruteak Gym:** An invisible path puzzle.
 Requires careful trial and error to find the safe path to the Gym Leader.
-*   **Cianwood Gym Boulder Puzzle:** Solved by understanding the multi-step STRENGTH activation and that the player moves into the boulder's previous spot.
-Trainers blocking the path required a gym reset.
+*   **Cianwood Gym Boulder Puzzle & Bug:** The post-battle dialogue with Chuck is bugged, preventing reward acquisition.
+Progress is gated by speaking to his wife outside the gym, who provides HM02 (FLY).
+The boulder puzzle itself requires a multi-step STRENGTH activation for each push, and the player moves into the boulder's previous spot.
+The gym must be reset by leaving and re-entering to clear blocking trainers.

 ### B. Key NPCs & Quests
 *   **Professor Elm:** Gave me my starter and the Pokémon Egg.
 Main quest giver.